msfa12th/heartsense/README.md

 Dataset: The dataset contained 13 columns, 12 features and 1 target (cardio).
 The target has two classes (0- heart disease "Absent", 1-heart disease "Present").

-Data reshape:
+Tableau's analytics was leveraged to generate trend lines and averages for the plots.
+For interpretation of the data, the following calculated fields were created:
-For visualization calculated field was created for target with condition, Cardio =0 "Absent" else "Present".For BMI,calculated field was height in cms/weight in kg square.
+Cardio =0 "Absent" else "Present".For BMI,calculated field was height in cms/weight in kg square.
 Condition for BMI was 18 to 25 = "Normal", 25 to 30 = "Over weight" and more than 30 = "Obese".
-For Blood Pressure two different coloumns were there, one for systolic(Ap hi) and another for diastolic(Ap lo) pressure.
-For that one common column was created to check either blood pressure is normal or high.
-Condition was (Ap lo)<=80 and (Ap hi) <=120 considered as
-"Normal" else "High Blood Pressure".For Gender, condition was 1= male and 2=female.
-Condition for Cholesterol was Cholesterol= 1
-"Normal, Cholesterol = 2 "Slightly Elevated", else "High Cholesterol".Condition for glocose was Glucose, Gluc = 1 "Normal", Gluc = 2 "Pre Diabetic", else "Diabetic".
+For Blood Pressure one common column was created to check if BP is normal or high.
+Condition was (Ap lo)<=80 and (Ap hi) <=120 considered as "Normal" else "High Blood Pressure".For Gender, condition was 1= male and 2=female.
+Condition for Cholesterol was Cholesterol= 1 "Normal, Cholesterol = 2 "Slightly Elevated", else "High Cholesterol".Condition for glocose was Glucose, Gluc = 1 "Normal", Gluc = 2 "Pre Diabetic", else "Diabetic".
 For Alcohol, condition was Alco = 0 "No Consumption" else "Consumption".

 **Visualizations displayed:**
 1. BMI vs Age
 2. Role of Age & Weight
 3. Gender vs Age